 Adding Alt Text for More Complex Images

-Tip: Once a chart or graph is created, consider creating a screen shot of it and including that as your image.
+Tip: Once a chart or graph is created, consider taking a screen shot of it and including that as your image.
 It is much easier to work with on your slide.
+And if you plan to convert the slide deck to PDF, the resulting PDF is more likely to be accessible.

 Resources: Writing Alt Text